opensquare-network/sima-spec/governance/v1/README.md

 - G: it indicates governance subsection in SIMA spec.
 - [version]: 1 in the example. it indicates the version of SIMA governance.
 The value will be different if a user uses a different version.
-- S: a command of SIMA governance.
+- S: a directive of SIMA governance.
 Currently, we only has one command in SIMA spec, new commands maybe introduced in future versions.
 - [CID field]: it should be the CID of user submission data.
 User submission data can be:
     - an action object.